-Nearly all the rimfire rifles on the market today are of such a quality that they will easily harvest a rabbit at 50 yards — much depends on the style you like and how deep your pockets are.
+Just about all the rimfire rifles on the market today are of such a quality that they will easily harvest a rabbit at 50 yards — much depends on the style you like and how deep your pockets are.

-The Anschutz stands out as a superbly made and accurate rifle with the best trigger and accuracy in the test, but the lack of a synthetic stock might be an issue to some.
+- The Anschutz stands out as a superbly made and accurate rifle with the best trigger and accuracy in the test, but the lack of a synthetic stock might be an issue to some.

-The Ruger is great for those who do not want the run-of-the-mill rimfire.
+- The Ruger is great for those who do not want the run-of-the-mill rimfire.
 You will certainly not be disappointed.

-Similarly, I like the Sako Quad.
+- I like the Sako Quad.
 The four calibre barrel-change facility makes the .22 rimfire into a short-range fox rifle if you choose the replacement .22WMR or .17HMR barrels.

-The CZ offers the best value for money and is the most widely sold of the rifles on test.
+- The CZ offers the best value for money and is the most widely sold of the rifles on test.